nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Filter display reservation list using `check DATE`, where there must be at least 1 resevation on `DATE`.
     2. Repeat the same test cases as 1.2 to 1.4.

+### Setting the tables

+1. Test case: `settables 10x4,2,2,1`<br>
+   Expected: Status message says 7 tables are set and all reservations are removed.

+2. Test case: `settables 10x0`/`settables 0x10`/`settables 0`/`settables abc`<br>
+   Expected: No tables set.
+Error details are shown in the status message

+### Checking for reservations

+1. Getting the reservations that are for the specified date time, when the date time has at least 1 reservation

+    1. Prerequisites: Date time has at least 1 reservation
+    2. Test case: `check 2021-12-24 2000`<br>
+       Expected: Reservations on 24 Dec 2021, 8pm are displayed, status bar shows how many reservations there are on 24 Dec 2021, 8pm

+2. Getting the reservations that are for the specified date time, when the date time has no reservations

+    1. Prerequisites: Date time has no reservations
+    2. Test case: `check 2021-12-24 0400`<br>
+       Expected: No Reservations are displayed since no reservations are on 24 Dec 2021, 4am, status bar shows 0 reservations

+3. Getting the reservations that are for the specified date, when the date has at least 1 reservation

+    1. Prerequisites: Date has at least 1 reservation
+    2. Test case: `check 2021-12-24`<br>
+       Expected: Reservations on 24 Dec 2021 are displayed, status bar shows how many reservations there are on 24 Dec 2021

+4. Getting the reservations that are for the specified date, when the date has no reservations

+    1. Prerequisites: Date has no reservations
+    2. Test case: `check 2021-12-01`<br>
+       Expected: No Reservations are displayed since no reservations are on 1 Dec 2021, status bar shows 0 reservations

+5. Getting the reservations that are for the current date at a specified time, when the time has at least 1 reservation

+    1. Prerequisites: Time has at least 1 reservation
+    2. Test case: `check 2000`<br>
+       Expected: Reservations on 24 Dec 2021 are displayed, status bar shows how many reservations there are on 24 Dec 2021

+6. Getting the reservations that are for the current date at a specified time, when the time has no reservations

+    1. Prerequisites: Time has no reservations
+    2. Test case: `check 0400`<br>
+       Expected: No Reservations are displayed since no reservations are on the current date at 4am, status bar shows 0 reservations

+7. Other incorrect commands to try: `check 2500`, `check abc`, `check`
+   Expected: Error details shown in the status message.
+Status bar remains the same.